cmndrsn/mer-quality/content/survey-items.md

 -   You will evaluate datasets along four data quality (DQ) dimensions: Intrinsic, Contextual, Representational, and Accessibility DQ.
 Definitions for each dimension will appear in the sidebar as proceed and are also viewable at github.com/cmndrsn/mer-quality/issues
 -   Please base your evaluations on the relevant documentation for each dataset, including papers/preprints, as well as any pertinent webpages such as Github repositories, landing pages, or trusted repositories.
 -  The 'none selected' response can be used when all other response options are not applicable to the dataset being evaluated.
+-  Your responses will automatically be saved in a web server, however downloading a copy of your responses locally is strongly recommended to prevent data loss.
 ~~\### Datasheet~~

 ~~\#### Motivation & Additional Information~~